CorruptionHades/JI-Templater/README.md

 }
 ```

+You can find the downloads in ```.gradle/.ji/download/```.

+**Note: ji-mc-ver only supports a single version at a time.
+You can specify multiple versions and they will download, but only the last version will be the dependency!**

 Now you have access to all the Minecraft classes in your project!
 If you now want build your project into a jar, the ``deploy`` task will do it for you!